ducktors/turborepo-remote-cache/README.md

 For example, you can set environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or create a file `~/.aws/credentials` with AWS credentials.

+For shortlived credentials you also need to provide the `AWS_SESSION_TOKEN` environmental variable, either in an ENV variable or in the credentials file.

 Specify the region using the `AWS_REGION` environment variable, or in `~/.aws/config`.

 ## Deployment Environments